 In a recent New York Times op-ed, author William Cohan discussed one of the many perverse incentives available to primary creditors in today’s financial markets.
-The article highlights how, in recent years, hedge funds have begun purchasing corporate debt issued by distressed companies, then amending the terms of those securities in order to force said company into bankruptcy.
+The article highlights how, in recent years, hedge funds have been purchasing corporate debt issued by distressed companies, then amending the terms of those securities in order to force said company into bankruptcy.
 Now you are probably asking yourself, why would any investor want to lose money intentionally?
-The answer is because shortly after purchasing those securities, the hedge fund secured a significantly larger net-short position through credit default swaps that pays out much more if the company defaults than if the company remains viable and services its corporate bond payments.
-And because the fund has positioned itself as the primary creditor by buying a majority share of the company's outstanding debt, they are able to amend repayment terms in such a way that ensures a default.
+The answer is because shortly after purchasing those securities, traders at the fund would secure a significantly larger net-short position through credit default swaps that pays out much more if the company defaults than if the company remains viable and services its corporate bond payments.
+And because the fund positions itself as the primary creditor by buying a majority share of the company's outstanding debt, they can amend the company’s repayment terms in such a way to all but guarantee a default on payment.

 The hard part would not be implementing such a rule, or even enforcing it.
 The challenge would be determining what asset threshold constitutes a “material interest.”
 If someone holds a 1% capital stake, they really don’t have the power to dictate a firm’s financing arrangements.
-But entities like Aurelius Capital Management that held nearly all of Windstream Holdings's (a telecom) outstanding debt, and used it to force Windstream into bankruptcy, do.
+But entities like Aurelius Capital Management that held nearly all of Windstream Holdings's (a telecom) outstanding debt, and used it to force Windstream into bankruptcy, do have such power.

 So what should the threshold be?
 Is it a 5% stake?
 Is it 10%?
 That’s really not for me to say; I think it’s a question for regulators.
 But I am confident the Fed, SEC, and other regulators can provide an answer.
 One thing I can say is that corporate owners should be looking out for the best interests of the companies they own, not using financial instruments to ruin families, careers, and communities, all for the sake of financial gain.